 Join your Beth Am community for 60th birthday programming and events!
 In true Beth Am fashion, birthday events range from musical to intellectual, to fun and funny, all culminating with a grand finale celebration weekend in May 2015.

 Beth Am is a warm and friendly congregation.
-Our members form deep, long-lasting friendships, and are dedicated to meaningful worship, dynamic Jewish learning and compassionate care through all seasons of life.
+Our members form deep, long-lasting friendships and are dedicated to meaningful worship, dynamic Jewish learning and compassionate care through all stages

 Stay In Touch

 There are many ways to stay connected at Beth Am.
 Email your name and email address to us so we can add you to our email list.
-Or, like/follow us:
+Or, connect with us on:

-For more than fifty years, Congregation Beth Am has been sustained by the freewill offerings of our members.
+For almost 60 years, Congregation Beth Am has been sustained by the free will offerings of our members.
 Their heartfelt gifts of time, skill and financial resources have helped to create a place of remarkable physical and spiritual beauty.